openfisca/openfisca-doc/source/installation/install-wheel.md

 ```
 `OpenFisca-Country-Template` should now be in the list.

-You're all set! `OpenFisca-Country-Template` is now installed and ready to run your calculations! 🎉
+You're all set! `OpenFisca-Country-Template` is now installed and ready to run your calculations.